nextcloud/android/issue_template.md

 Can this problem be reproduced with the official owncloud server?
-(url: https://demo.owncloud.org, user: test, password: test-
+(url: https://demo.owncloud.org, user: test, password: test)

 ### Environment data